 Early symptoms are also very similar to less dangerous conditions, so early diagnosis is rare.

-How Common is it to Find Asbestos in Homes?
+How Likely Am I to Find Asbestos in My Homes?

 Finally, in 1999 all asbestos products were banned but we still have a legacy of decades of asbestos installations to contend with.